 En viktig del av ICLD:s kunskapscentrum är den rådgivande grupp med svenska och internationella forskare, som gör att ICLD kan ta del av och sprida aktuell forskning.
 ICLD Advisory Group består av:

 Before starting at AU August 2018, Jesse spent a decade as a professor of Geography, Anthropology and Natural Resources and Environmental Sciences and Director of the Social Dimensions of Environmental Policy Initiative at the University of Illinois.
 He has also worked for numerous development agencies, such as World Bank and United Nations.
 His research focuses on decentralization and democratic local government, natural resource tenure and access, distribution along natural resource commodity chains and household vulnerability in the face of climate and environmental change.

-Valeria’s research focus has been on local politics, citizen participation, governance, collaboration, partnership and Latin America.
+Valeria is a Reader in Public Policy and Politics, at De Montfort University, UK.
+S. Her research focus has been on local politics, citizen participation, governance, collaboration, partnership and Latin America.
 She has been able to study these topics within the English and Welsh contexts and in Mexico and Latin America.
 She has done studies on the impact that structural economic changes and institutional socio-political reforms have on local governance.
 Also, democratic principles such as inclusion and accountability have also an area of interest, particularly how these concepts and meanings affect the organisational structures of local government as well as the practices and behaviour of local government bureaucrats.

 Andrews, Rhys & Entwistle, Tom & Guarneros-Meza, Valeria.
 (2018).
 Local Government Size and Political Efficacy: Do Citizen Panels Make a Difference?
 International Journal of Public Administration.
 42.